aymagee92/ibkr_margin/README.md

 # Some notes on using this script:
 (1) Note that Interactive Brokers provides two different accounts: a real account, and a "paper" account.
     The "paper" account is a fake account that is suppose to simulate the real environment for testing strategies.
-    IB will update the margin in the real account.
-However, they do not update the margin percentages in the paper account, which severly limits the usefulness of it.
-    Therefore, it is recommended to run this script with the real account pulled up, so that you can get accurate percentages.
+    However, IB does not update the paper account with the lastest margin percentages.
+    Therefore, this should only be run while a real account is pulled up in Trader Workstation.
+Running with a paper account pulled up will result in incorrect information.
     This script will not place any trades, it will just go in and pull margin data.
-    If you run the script with the paper account pulled up, you will get incorrect data for some tickers.

 (2) The code goes into your Trader Workstation, pulls up a pretend order for 1 share of whichever stock or contract is specified, pulls up the Order Preview window,
     and pulls the margin data from that screen.